Do you need help with English in order to make sure that your story is told accurately in court?

 How does the court decide to appoint an interpreter?

 Sometimes a clerk or someone else may have told the court that you need an interpreter, or it may be marked on your court file.
-In this case, no questions will be asked.
+If this is the case, no questions will be asked.
 However, if the court is unaware of your need for an interpreter, the court staff may ask you some questions in English.
-Here are some examples of questions that you may be asked.
+Here are some examples of questions that you may be asked: